opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 TLS client authentication has three modes:

-* `NONE`: The Security plugin does not accept TLS client certificates.
+* `NONE`: The security plugin does not accept TLS client certificates.
 If one is sent, it is discarded.
-* `OPTIONAL`: The Security plugin accepts TLS client certificates if they are sent, but does not require them.
+* `OPTIONAL`: The security plugin accepts TLS client certificates if they are sent, but does not require them.
-* `REQUIRE`: The Security plugin only accepts REST requests when a valid client TLS certificate is sent.
+* `REQUIRE`: The security plugin only accepts REST requests when a valid client TLS certificate is sent.

 For the REST management API, the client authentication modes has to be OPTIONAL at a minimum.